Popular Matchings in Complete Graphs: Introduction

 Interestingly, several popular matching problems that are intractable in bipartite graphs become tractable in {\em complete bipartite} graphs.
-The min-cost popular matching problem in bipartite graphs is such a problem---this is NP-hard in a bipartite graph with incomplete lists~\cite{FKPZ18}, however it can be solved in polynomial time in a bipartite graph with complete lists~\cite{CK16}.
-The difference is due to the fact that while there is no efficient description of the convex hull of all popular matchings in a general bipartite graph, this polytope has a compact extended formulation in a complete bipartite graph.
+The min-cost popular matching problem in bipartite graphs is such a problem---this is $\NP$-hard in a bipartite graph with incomplete lists~\cite{FKPZ18}, however it can be solved in polynomial time in a bipartite graph with complete lists~\cite{CK16}.
+The difference is due to the fact that while there is no compact extended formulation of the convex hull of edge incidence vectors of all popular matchings in a general bipartite graph~\cite{FK20}, this polytope has a compact extended formulation in a complete bipartite graph.

 It is a simple observation (see Section~\ref{sec:prelims}) that when $n$ is {\em odd}, a matching in a complete graph $G$ on $n$ vertices is popular only if it is stable.
 Since there is an efficient algorithm to decide if $G$ admits a stable matching or not, the popular roommates problem in a complete graph $G$ can be efficiently solved when $n$ is odd.
 We show the following result here.